Nickolaz47/Exonerate_pipeline/README.md

 # Exonerate Pipeline

 >The main objective of this pipeline is speed up the Exonerate analysis using core parallelism.
 Furthermore, the script
->classify the alignments in not aligned, not perfect and perfect.
+>classifies the alignments in not aligned, not perfect and perfect.

 ## Dependencies